The West Highland Way Hike takes you on a journey through Scotland's spectacular highland landscape.

 The trail begins at Milngavie, in the north of Glasgow, from where you will journey though the lowland, Scottish countryside to the scenic Conic Hill overlooking Loch Lomond.

-After you pass the small village of Tyndrum, the land becomes far more secluded and you will find the bleak but beautiful Rannoch Moor.
-From here you travel to the famous village Glencoe, situated in a stunning valley in the highlands.
+After you pass the small village of Tyndrum, the land becomes far more secluded as you pass through Rannoch Moor.
+From here you travel to the famous village Glencoe.

-This is considered to be one of the most beautiful areas in the country and you can easily see why as it's surrounded by steep mountains with waterfalls and untamed flora.
+This is considered to be one of the most beautiful areas in the country surrounded by steep mountains with waterfalls and untamed flora.
 The route becomes more challenging in the Highlands as there are multiple steep sections to climb.

 While there aren't any dangers or risks to worry about along the West Highland Way trail, there are ticks that carry Lyme disease, so despite the chances of infection being very low, it is still highly recommended to check yourself for ticks every day and take a tick-removal device with you.
 If you notice a swollen, red bite then seek medical attention.